What Is The Difference Between Lbs And Kg

 Mass vs. Weight: The Underlying Science

 Kilograms are fundamentally a unit of mass.
-However, in everyday language, kilograms are often used to express weight, especially when we assume we are on Earth where the gravitational force is relatively constant.
+Still, in everyday language, kilograms are often used to express weight, especially when we assume we are on Earth where the gravitational force is relatively constant.
 Pounds are also commonly used to express weight.

 The Relationship: Converting Between lbs and kg